openstack/cinder/doc/source/devref/attach_detach_conventions.rst

 it may be difficult to decipher from the code.

-Attach/Detach Operations are mulit-part commands
+Attach/Detach Operations are multi-part commands
 ================================================

 There are three things that happen in the workflow for an attach or detach call.

 1. Update the status of the volume in the DB (ie attaching/detaching)
 - For Attach, this is the cinder.volume.api.reserve method
-- For Detach, the analagous call is cinder.volume.api.begin_detaching
+- For Detach, the analogous call is cinder.volume.api.begin_detaching

 2. Handle the connection operations that need to be done on the Volume
 - For Attach, this is the cinder.volume.api.initialize_connection method
-- For Detach, the analagous calls is cinder.volume.api.terminate_connection
+- For Detach, the analogous calls is cinder.volume.api.terminate_connection

 3. Finalize the status of the volume and release the resource
 - For attach, this is the cinder.volume.api.attach method
-- For detach, the analagous call is cinder.volume.api.detach
+- For detach, the analogous call is cinder.volume.api.detach

 Attach workflow
 ===============